mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_collection_keys_to_index_string.rst

 Description
 -----------

 This function returns the canonical stringification of a given key specification.
-See :doc:`create-indexes`.
+See :doc:`manage-collection-indexes`.

 It is a programming error to call this function on a non-standard index, such one other than a straight index with ascending and descending.